-Beyond Children's Discovery Museum of San Jose's exhibit galleries, the educational programs bring resources and innovative learning techniques to schools, libraries, and community centers; encourage young adults to become active citizens by impacting their environment and serving their community; stimulate curiosity and promote inquiry-based learning; and reach the children and youth in our community most in need of extra support, with experiences designed to ensure that children know their own worth, respect their own knowledge, and achieve their greatest Highly successful programs, such as BioSITE (Students Investigating Their potential.
-Environment), engage high school students in mentoring elementary school students to value their local river by gathering important water quality information and sharing the information with the scientific research community; Summer of Service provides middle school youth volunteer opportunities at local food banks and shelters, senior centers, parks, and preschools.
+Beyond Children's Discovery Museum of San Jose's exhibit galleries, the educational programs bring resources and innovative learning techniques to schools, libraries and community centers; encourage young adults to become active citizens by impacting their environment and serving their community; stimulate curiosity and promote an inquiry-based learning; and reach the children and youth in our community most in need of extra support, with experiences designed to ensure that children know their own worth, respect their own knowledge, and achieve their greatest potential.
+Highly successful programs, such as BioSITE (Students Investigating Their Environment), engage high school students in mentoring elementary school students to value their local river by gathering important water quality information and sharing the information with the scientific research community; Summer of Service provides middle school youth volunteer opportunities at local food banks and shelters, senior centers, parks and preschools.
 Throughout the year, the Museum opens during evening hours for Play Your Way events, which welcome families with children on the autism spectrum the opportunity to explore and engage with the exhibits in a quieter period, as well as showcasing area resources for these families.
-With funding from the Institute of Museum and Library Services, Museum staff has worked with a group of community participants from five different immigrant communities over the past 3 years to co-develop 2 different interactive experiences designed to introduce children to different traditions from around the world and to help them to see the similarities between their own cultural traditions and those of others.
-Changing monthly, The World Theater includes objects and outfits from Mexico, India, China, Vietnam, or the Philippines, and invites children to dress up and dance to lively traditional music from those countries.
-The World Market presents five different market stand kiosks that feature interactive experiences and video demonstrations of different cooking items from each of the featured countries.
+In 2017, the Museum joined the Museums for All initiative, sponsored by the Association of Children's Museums and the Institute of Museum and Library Services, which encourages families to visit museums regularly through reduced admission.
+During the first year, CDM welcomed over 5,800 visitors through this program.